The REAL Costa RicaFind it Fast! Use Search

 Hotels and Resorts in Costa Rica

-Most of the hotels in Costa Rica are smaller hotels – with generally 40 rooms or less.
+Most of the hotels in Costa Rica are smaller hotels – with generally 40 rooms or less though this is changing.
 A large Costa Rican hotel is about 80 rooms.
-Therefore, most of the hotels that people read about fill up very early and very quickly and may not have any vacancies for the dates you want if not booked months and months ahead of time.
+Therefore, most of the quality hotels that people read about fill up very early and very quickly and may not have any vacancies for the dates you want if not booked months and months ahead of time.
 This is especially true over the holiday seasons.

-Larger International chain hotels are just starting to come to Costa Rica; providing individuals the 5 STAR luxury that these hotels are famous for.
+Larger International chain hotels have come to Costa Rica; providing individuals the 5 STAR luxury at 10 STAR prices that these hotels are famous for.
 The service from these larger hotels is exactly what you expect; with room designs and public areas equal to those in their other hotels worldwide – adapted, of course, for Costa Rica.
+Saying that, you are going to get what you would get if you were in a fine hotel in the US or Europe.
+Lots of people like that.
+Others prefer something more local in nature.
+Costa Rica has a ton of boutique hotels that are just out of this world.
+Many have 25 rooms or less, good restaurants, and excellent service plus a special ambiance not found in the big international hotels.
+Regardless... whatever you want... we got it!

 • Use a quality Travel Agent if you are not completely familiar with Costa Rica.
 Either use a Travel Agent with offices in Costa Rica, or if in another country, find one that specializes in Costa Rica travel.
 You can easily tell this by looking at their web sites.
 If there is no mention of Costa Rica, no tours, no packages... they probably have no idea what Costa Rica is really like!
 If they have several packages and are clearly promoting Costa Rica on their web sites, they probably DO know what they are doing and can put together a memorable vacation for you.
 A GOOD Travel Agent makes all the difference as they are familiar with all the well maintained, safe accommodations, which tours are cool and which are a waste, and will make your travel trouble free.